-Serious gearheads are in for a treat: Denver offers over 85 miles of paved trails and hundreds more miles of dirt trails.
-From rich green forests to vast fields filled with wildflowers, you’ll pass sweeping, Instagram-worthy vistas that will have your jaw dropping (and your legs pumping).
+Passionate about biking?
+You are in for a treat: Denver offers over 85 miles of paved trails with rich green vistas, and hundreds more miles of dirt trails with the Red Rocks as your backdrop.
+You’ll pass sweeping, Instagram-worthy scenes that will have your jaw dropping (and your legs pumping).

-Bear Creek Bike Trail: This 20-mile trail follows the creek to the quaint mountain town of Morrison, making for a fun day trip.
+This 20-mile trail follows the creek to the quaint mountain town of Morrison, making for a fun day trip.
 More intrepid adventurers can use this trail to connect to Red Rocks, which takes you on a tour of 70-million-year-old rock outcroppings that stretch hundreds of feet in the air.
 Your legs may weep the next day, but your heart will soar.

-South Platte River Trail: This 18-mile paved pathway follows the river past lakes, parks, golf courses, open spaces and residential areas—a good mix of suburban and stunning natural views.
+This 18-mile paved pathway follows the river past lakes, parks, golf courses, open spaces and residential areas—a good mix of suburban and stunning natural views.